 The Doctor of Philosophy degree in Molecular Biology is offered through a cooperative program of the Federation of North Texas Area Universities that includes Texas Woman’s University and the University of North Texas.
-Within this degree option, courses are available in molecular biology and neurobiology.
+Within this degree option, courses are available on a variety of topics in molecular biology and neurobiology.

-Graduate students enrolled at either UNT or TWU take courses at both universities, thus benefiting from the combined faculties of each school.
-Students graduating from a federation program will be granted the Ph.D. from the university through which they entered the program.
+Graduate students enrolled at either UNT or TWU may take courses at both universities, thus benefiting from the combined faculties of each school.
+Students graduating from a Federation program will be granted a Ph.D. from the university through which they entered the program.

 Total Semester Credit Hours Required